 1 Some of this population growth, but not close to all of it, can be compensated for through efficiencies; doing more with less.
 LED lights and higher mileage cars are examples.

-2 The GOP Congress changed House rules to declare that all public land has a value of $0.
+2 Congress changed House rules to declare that all public land has a value of $0.
 That makes transfers to states and other entities exempt from cost benefit analysis regardless of how much revenue or benefit they provide for the public.
-Read more about this here.

-As part of a larger attempt by the GOP Congress to weaken national park protections, on Jan 21, 2017 the U.S. House of Representatives moved to encourage oil drilling in our national parks.
+As part of a larger attempt to weaken national park protections, on Jan 21, 2017 the U.S. House of Representatives moved to encourage oil drilling in our national parks.

-3 In 2016 Donald Trump lost the popular vote by nearly 3 million and became President of the United States.
-This occurred with Russia manipulating American news media with timely releases of information stolen from his opponent's computers.
-Then, claiming a popular mandate from a minority of voters he proceeded to appoint the most anti-environmental cabinet in history.
+3 In 2016 genital grabbing Donald Trump lost the popular vote by nearly 3 million and became President of the United States.
+This occurred with Russia manipulating American social and news media.
+Then, claiming a popular mandate from a minority of voters he proceeded to appoint the most anti-environmental cabinet in U.S. history.
 Rick Perry now heads the Department of Energy, which he wanted to eliminate but could not remember the name of as a candidate in the 2012 Presidential election.
 Perry replaces Nobel Prize-winning physicist Steven Chu.
 Confusing money with brains Trump declared "We have by far the highest IQ of any cabinet ever assembled”.
 It may well be the richest cabinet ever assembled, with the most foreign investments and conflicts of interest, and the most to gain by decimating the environment.
 The same party that expanded our national parks system under Theodore Roosevelt and gave us the EPA when American Rivers were catching fire now scorns its accomplishments.
 Today's GOP promotes outright hostility toward protection of nature and our environment, and they have somehow popularized that notion.
-Something is very wrong when people can be rallied to fight against the very world they live in.
+Something is very wrong when people can be rallied to destroy the very world they live in.
+I should add that Democrats have not been very effective at protecting the environment, but at least they are not actively fighting to destroy it.

-It has become obvious that Donald Trump is either a pathological liar, or if he actually believes everything he says he is mentally unstable.
+It is obvious that Donald Trump is either a pathological liar, or if he actually believes the outrageous things he says he is mentally unstable.
 Neither is desirable given the office he holds.
-Trump organized the "birther" movement and obsessed over President Obama's birth certificate for five years before saying he believes Obama was born in the United States.
-Since becoming President Trump's Twitter storms have included countless false and unfounded claims ranging from massive voter fraud that kept him from winning the popular vote by a landslide, to his inauguration attendance being huge in spite of photos showing the opposite, to his phones being wire tapped by President Obama.
 When his lies prove false he often doubles down with lies that are even more outrageous or he simply tweeting the words "fake news", as a child might do.
-Add to this an endless stream of "alternative facts" presented by his vapid minions Kelly Ann Conway and Sean Spicer and we've got a real mess.
+Add to this an endless stream of "alternative facts" presented by his vapid minions like Kelly Ann Conway and we've got a real mess.
 None of them seem to have any regard for the truth.
-Spicer made a better Easter bunny than a press secretary, but I digress.
 Above all, Donald Trump does not know the meaning of the word responsibility, never owning up to a fault or mistake.
 Since he became President chaos and instability have become the norm in America and the President himself is a major source of "fake news".
-Maybe that's because he gets his "intelligence" from conservative talk show hosts and the apocalyptic visions of his unkempt advisor Steve Bannon rather than from actual intelligence agencies like FBI or CIA.
+Maybe that's because he gets his "intelligence" from conservative talk show hosts and the apocalyptic visions of the unkempt Steve Bannon rather than from actual intelligence agencies like FBI or CIA.
 When a real crisis happens no one will know whether to believe what Trump says.
 In the meantime he will keep making stuff up so the rest of Washington can spend millions trying to figure out if what he said is real.
-I just hope America can survive four years of having this flim flam man and his cronies.
+I just hope America can survive four years of this flim flam man and his cronies.
+As always, it is party over everything else, including America.

 As if that's not bad enough, American healthcare is in the process of becoming less available with fewer people insured at higher prices thanks to the GOP obsession with completely repealing Obamacare instead of fixing it.
+When they found it impossible to do that they destabilized the insurance markets so it would collapse on its own, hurting countless Americans.
 The GOP is hell bent on repealing the individual mandate and letting people decide whether they want insurance.
 That sounds great until one realizes that the rest of us end up paying the medical bills of uninsured persons when they get a serious illness or injury.
 It's the height if irresponsibility.
 Somehow the rest of the developed world has managed to have universal healthcare for decades while America took one small and imperfect step forward.
 Now we are fighting to get to the back of the line again.
 That's a real shame.

-At the moment it looks like the GOP budget sacrifices things like the environment and "Meals on Wheels" that feeds house-bound senior citizens so they can finance a huge increase in military spending.
+At the moment it looks like the huge deficit generated by the GOP budget will be paid for by robbing Social Security, safety nets for the poor, and "Meals on Wheels" that feeds house-bound senior citizens.
+Among the deficit ballooning items in the budget are a huge increase in military spending.
 In case you don't know it, we already spend more than the next 7 countries combined on our military, and that's before any increase.

 H.R.
 861 to terminate the Environmental Protection Agency: https://www.congress.gov/bill/115th-congress/house-bill/861?r=10